Summer Listed Property

 How did your portfolio perform?

-For the 12 months to the end of November, the fund delivered a return net of fees and before tax of 10.28%.
+The Listed Property Fund (the fund) delivered a return after fees and before tax of –0.69% for December.
+For the 12 months to the end of December, the fund delivered a return after fees and before tax of 12.33%.

 We actively manage the fund’s foreign currency exposure from Australian equities.
-The NZ dollar rose against the Australian dollar during the month.
+The NZ dollar declined -1.49% against the Australian dollar during the month.

-What happened to the markets you invest in?
+What happened in the markets you invest in?

-Following a hawkish Reserve Bank of New Zealand (RBNZ) 25bp rate cut (to 2.25%) the NZ 10yr Govt. bond increased to ~4.35% during November, up from the lows seen in October where it was sub 4% (month end ~4.05%).
-The NZ REIT index reflected this sentiment, down 3.14% for the month but is still up 14.5% YTD.
+December was light for company-specific news.
+Following a hawkish Reserve Bank of New Zealand (RBNZ) 0.25% rate cut to 2.25%, the NZ 10yr Govt. bond increased to ~4.35% during November, up from the lows seen in October where it was under 4%.
+Despite soothing comments from the new Reserve Bank governor, 10yr rates increased slightly to finish December ~4.50%.
+The modest decline in the NZ REIT index reflected this negative rate sentiment, continuing the slide from the very strong first nine months of the year.

 What are we thinking about the future?

-With the sector selling off somewhat from recent highs the sector is now back trading at a –12% discount to NTA.
+A combination of capital raises and a sharp rise in the 10yr bond rate saw performance trail off in the final quarter of 2025.
+The sector is now trading on a -14% discount to net tangible assets (NTA), and a gross yield of 7.5% or +300bp spread to long bond rates.
 While the likelihood of further interest rate cuts has diminished, the current relatively low-rate environment should continue to support the sector.
-This support comes through improved earnings as companies benefit from lower debt costs once hedges roll off; a probable uplift in NTA driven by tighter cap rate assumptions, which should ease gearing concerns; and, lastly, the comparatively attractive yields offered by property companies relative to alternatives such as term deposits.
+This support comes through improved earnings as companies benefit from lower debt costs once hedges roll off; a probable uplift in NTA, driven by tighter cap rate assumptions which should ease gearing concerns; and, lastly, the comparatively attractive yields offered by property companies relative to alternatives such as term deposits.